✨ Join the Artsydee Creation Club for weekly watercolor & journaling printables

 Have you tried to paint with coffee?

-Paper.
-For this exercise, I used 200gsm watercolor paper.
+Paper: For this painting with coffee exercise, I used 200 gsm watercolor paper.
 This paper is thick enough to hold a lot of liquid and doesn’t bulk or warp.
-You must always choose a paper that will be thick enough and water become too water logged when painting.
+You must always choose a paper that will be thick enough, so that it doesn’t become waterlogged when painting.

 [Related article: Gouache vs Acrylic Paint]